justinmiller33/CampaignFinances/README.md

 Representative Effectiveness Rates

 ## Navigation
+Data Files
-Senate Full Contribution Data.xlsx: Comprehensive Donation Data for 27 State Senators with Competitive Elections from 2008-Present
+-Senate Full Contribution Data.xlsx: Comprehensive Donation Data for 27 State Senators with Competitive Elections from 2008-Present

-Data On Senate Districts.xlsx: Demographic Data on each of the above districts.
+-Data On Senate Districts.xlsx: Demographic Data on each of the above districts.

 /District Locating: Testing ratios of In District and Out of District Donations using Shapefile Data